widged/gb-elm-language/en/type/04-tuple.md

 ### The Basics of Tuples

-In tuples, the meaning of the fields comes from their order.

 Tuples are denoted with () and contain comma-separated values.
-So writing the coordinate (1,0) in an Elm Tuple just looks like (1,0).
-To access the values of a Tuple, we are given a couple of helpers. fst (1,0) gives us the first value, 1, and snd (1,0) gives us the second value, 0.
-So, using aPoint from above, I might have x = fst aPoint and y = snd aPoint.

 There’s more than one way to create a tuple.